david-hp-0726/R_QTM_100_Project/README.md

-# R_QTM_100_Project
-QTM 100 final project analyzing the National Study of Youth and Religion dataset.
+# QTM 100 final project
+### Description
+This project analyzes how religious faith and participation is correlated with various socioeconomic factors, such as income and education level.